Although men are statistically more at risk of sleep apnea, women are much more likely to be misdiagnosed or undiagnosed.

 A 2012, a study conducted by Swedish researchers set out to determine the frequency of sleep apnea among females.
 They observed 400 women between the ages of 20-70, selected from a population of 10,000 women.

-Gathered evidence via questionnaires and overnight sleep monitoring the researchers disovered that the rate of sleep apnea among women was higher than expected:
+By completing a questionnaire and wearing an overnight sleep tracker the researchers discovered that the rate of sleep apnea among women was higher than expected:

 - 50 percent of the total participants were found to have some degree of sleep apnea